saulshanabrook/genetic/README.md

   simple demonstration project which evolves a vector of 1s and 0s, that has a target sum.
 * **[genetic-meta](http://www.github.com/saulshanabrook/genetic-meta)**: a framework
-  on top of `genetic` to use genetic algorithms to optomize the parameters for other genetic algorithms.
+  on top of `genetic` to use genetic algorithms to optimize the parameters for other genetic algorithms.
 * **[genetic-regex](http://www.github.com/saulshanabrook/genetic-regex)**: evolve a
   regex which matches all strings in one group and none in another group